This is the preview version of the Wisconsin State Legislature site.

 Sentencing a 14-year-old to life imprisonment without the possibility of parole for committing intentional homicide is not categorically unconstitutional and is not unduly harsh and excessive.
 Fourteen-year-olds who commit homicide do not have the same diminished moral culpability as those juvenile offenders who do not commit homicide.
 Sentencing a 14-year-old to life imprisonment without parole for committing intentional homicide serves the legitimate penological goals of retribution, deterrence, and incapacitation.
 That the defendant was 14 years old at the time of the offense and suffered an indisputably difficult childhood does not automatically remove the punishment out of the realm of proportionate.
 State v.
 Ninham, 2011 WI 33, 333 Wis.
 2d 335, 797 N.W.2d 451, 08-1139.
 See also State v.
 Barbeau, 2016 WI App 51, 370 Wis.
 2d 736, 883 N.W.2d 520, 14-2876.

 Because of the presumptive validity of the medical opinions that support the necessity for continued forced feeding of a prisoner, the circuit court must accept them unless there is evidence that they are a substantial departure from accepted medical judgment, practice, or standards.
-A medical opinion is presumptively a “reliable medical opinion" within the meaning of the showing DOC must make when the opinion is that of a licensed physician who is qualified by training or experience to render the opinion and the opinion is based on a proper evidentiary foundation.
+A medical opinion is presumptively a “reliable medical opinion” within the meaning of the showing the Department of Corrections must make when the opinion is that of a licensed physician who is qualified by training or experience to render the opinion and the opinion is based on a proper evidentiary foundation.
 DOC v.
 Lilly, 2011 WI App 123, 337 Wis.
 2d 185, 804 N.W.2d 489, 09-1420.

-A prisoner's objections to the manner of forced feeding that may implicate the 8th amendment protection against cruel and unusual punishment are properly before the circuit court when DOC seeks a continuation of authorization to force feed the prisoner.
+A prisoner’s objections to the manner of forced feeding that may implicate the 8th amendment protection against cruel and unusual punishment are properly before the circuit court when the Department of Corrections seeks a continuation of authorization to force feed the prisoner.
 When the allegation is one of excessive force, the 8th amendment protects against force that is not applied in a good faith effort to maintain order but is maliciously and sadistically applied to cause harm.
 DOC v.
 Lilly, 2011 WI App 123, 337 Wis.
 2d 185, 804 N.W.2d 489, 09-1420.

 A proportionality test is utilized for determining whether a forfeiture is unconstitutionally excessive, considering the nature of the offense, the purpose of the statute, the maximum potential fine for the offense, and the harm that actually resulted from the defendant’s conduct.
 State v.
 One 2013, Toyota Corolla, 2015 WI App 84, 365 Wis.
 2d 582, 872 N.W.2d 98, 14-2226.

-Forfeiture of a convicted drug seller's financial interest in a vehicle did not violate the excessive fines clause, but forfeiture of a co-titleholders full financial interest in the vehicle was a different matter when undisputed testimony was that the co-titleholder had no knowledge of illegal activity and did not consent to it.
-The co-titleholder was entitled to any remaining proceeds beyond the drug seller's financial interest in the vehicle after its sale.
+Forfeiture of a convicted drug seller’s financial interest in a vehicle did not violate the excessive fines clause, but forfeiture of a co-titleholder’s full financial interest in the vehicle was a different matter when undisputed testimony was that the co-titleholder had no knowledge of illegal activity and did not consent to it.
+The co-titleholder was entitled to any remaining proceeds beyond the drug seller’s financial interest in the vehicle after its sale.
 State v.
 One 2013, Toyota Corolla, 2015 WI App 84, 365 Wis.
 2d 582, 872 N.W.2d 98, 14-2226.

 The basic precept underlying the prohibition against cruel and unusual punishment is one of proportionality that punishment for the crime should be graduated and proportional to both the offender and the offense.
-A punishment violates this prohibition if it is inconsistent with evolving standards of decency that mark the progress of a maturing society.
-In deciding a categorical challenge such as this, a court will first consider objective indicia of society's standards, as expressed in legislative enactments and state practice to determine whether there is a national consensus against the sentencing practice at issue.
+A punishment violates that prohibition if it is inconsistent with evolving standards of decency that mark the progress of a maturing society.
+In deciding a categorical challenge such as this, a court will first consider objective indicia of society’s standards, as expressed in legislative enactments and state practice to determine whether there is a national consensus against the sentencing practice at issue.
 Second, notwithstanding such objective evidence, a court will exercise its own independent judgment to determine whether the punishment violates the constitutional prohibition.
 State v.
 Barbeau, 2016 WI App 51, 370 Wis.
 2d 736, 883 N.W.2d 520, 14-2876.

-The U.S. Supreme Court in Miller, 132 S. Ct.
-2455, did not foreclose a sentencer's ability to sentence a juvenile to life without the possibility of parole in homicide cases, but required sentencing courts to take into account how children are different, and how those differences counsel against irrevocably sentencing them to a lifetime in prison.
+The U.S. Supreme Court in Miller, 567 U.S. 460 (2012), did not foreclose a sentencer’s ability to sentence a juvenile to life without the possibility of parole in homicide cases, but required sentencing courts to take into account how children are different, and how those differences counsel against irrevocably sentencing them to a lifetime in prison.
 Thus, it is not unconstitutional to sentence a juvenile to life imprisonment without the possibility of supervised release for intentional homicide under s.
 973.014 (1g) (a) 3. if the circumstances warrant it.
 State v.
 Barbeau, 2016 WI App 51, 370 Wis.
 2d 736, 883 N.W.2d 520, 14-2876.

 The mandatory minimum of 20 years’ imprisonment provided by s.
 973.014 (1g) (a) 1. as applied to children does not violate the prohibitions against cruel and unusual punishment contained in the U.S. and Wisconsin Constitutions.
 State v.
 Barbeau, 2016 WI App 51, 370 Wis.
 2d 736, 883 N.W.2d 520, 14-2876.

 Paddling students is not cruel and unusual punishment.
 Ingraham v.
 Wright, 430 U.S. 651, 97 S. Ct.
 1401, 51 L. Ed.
-711 (1977).
+2d 711 (1977).

-A defendant's life sentence was not cruel and unusual when the defendant's three property crime felony convictions subjected him to a recidivist penalty.
+A defendant’s life sentence was not cruel and unusual when the defendant’s three property crime felony convictions subjected the defendant to a recidivist penalty.
 Rummel v.
 Estelle, 445 U.S. 263, 100 S. Ct.
 1133, 63 L. Ed.
 2d 382 (1980).

-A prison term of 40 years and fine of $20,000 for possession and sale of 9 ounces of marijuana was not cruel and unusual punishment.
+A prison term of 40 years and a fine of $20,000 for possession and sale of nine ounces of marijuana was not cruel and unusual punishment.
 Hutto v.
 Davis, 454 U.S. 370, 102 S. Ct.
 703, 70 L. Ed.
-2d 566 (1982).
+2d 556 (1982).

-The excessive fines clause of U.S. Constitution does not apply to civil punitive damage awards in actions between private parties.
-Browning-Ferris v.
-Kelco Disposal, 492 U.S. 257, 109 S. Ct.
+The excessive fines clause of the U.S. Constitution does not apply to civil punitive damage awards in actions between private parties.
+Browning-Ferris Industries of Vermont, Inc. v.
+Kelco Disposal, Inc., 492 U.S. 257, 109 S. Ct.
 2909, 106 L. Ed.
 2d 219 (1989).

 Exposure to an unreasonable risk of serious damage to future health is a basis for a cause of action for cruel and unusual punishment.
 Risk from environmental tobacco smoke was a basis for a cause of action.
 Helling v.
 McKinney, 509 U.S. 25, 113 S. Ct.
 2475, 125 L. Ed.
 2d 22 (1993).